 As the baby grows, so does the bump!
 I started noticing physical changes in my body that were both exciting and surprising.
-Here are some changes you might notice as well (and yes, some aren’t exactly all sunshine and rainbows):
+Here are some changes you might see too:

 Aches, Pains, and Leg Cramps

-Leg cramps often happened at night, which made getting a good night’s sleep tricky.
-I found stretching before bed or doing some light exercise during the day helped reduce these cramps.
-This is because staying active improves blood circulation, which prevents my muscles from tightening up during the night..
+Leg cramps often occurred at night, making it tricky to get a good night’s sleep.
+Stretching before bed or doing light exercise during the day helped reduce these cramps.

 Swelling and Fluid Retention

 Swelling in my feet and ankles became more noticeable in my second trimester.
 Fluid retention, as I learned, is normal as the body holds onto more water for both mum and baby.
 By evening, my feet would sometimes feel puffy.
-I started to take breaks and put my feet up on a pillow, which made a difference.
+During my breaks, I started putting my feet up on a pillow, which helped reduce the puffiness.
 Gentle movement, like a short walk, and drinking enough water helped reduce the swelling and kept my legs feeling lighter.

 I changed my footwear.
-I chose comfortable shoes and socks that would not feel tight or pinch if my feet started to swell.
-You can avoid shoes with tight straps.
-Simple foot exercises, whether you’re sitting or standing, can help improve blood flow, reduce ankle swelling, and prevent calf cramps.
+I chose comfortable shoes and socks that would not feel tight or pinched if my feet swelled.
+You should avoid shoes with tight straps.
+Whether sitting or standing, simple foot exercises can help improve blood flow, reduce ankle swelling, and prevent calf cramps.

 Skin Changes and Stretch Marks

-One thing I hadn’t expected (and wasn't very happy about) was how much my skin would change!
+One thing I hadn’t expected was how much my skin would change!
 My belly started to show stretch marks as my skin stretched to make room for the baby.
-I also noticed a change in my face; some days, it seemed to have a natural glow, while other days, it looked pigmented.
+I also noticed a change in my face; some days, it seemed to have a natural glow, and others, it looked pigmented.

-Turns out, hormones play a big part in this.
-Using a good moisturiser helped me feel more comfortable with the skin changes.
+Hormones play a big part in this.
+Good sunscreen and moisturiser helped me feel more comfortable with the skin changes.
 It’s all a normal part of the second trimester, and embracing these changes helped me feel more connected to my pregnancy.

 Breast Growth and Preparation for Breastfeeding